Skip to main content

 How many calories should a teenager eat a day to lose weight?

-There are many factors that can impact a teen’s weight, including diet, activity levels, and genetics.
+Many factors can impact a teen’s weight, including diet, activity levels, and genetics.
 According to The Children’s Medical Group, 21% of teenagers in America are obese, and a sensible diet that focuses on gradual weight loss is the best method to ensure lasting weight loss success for teens.

 Teenage girl jogging